oracle/oracle-database-operator/README.md

 * Oracle Multitenant Databases (CDB/PDBs)
 * Oracle Base Database Service (OBDS) on Oracle Cloud Infrastructure (OCI)
 * Oracle Data Guard
-* Oracle Database Observability
 * Oracle Database Rest Service (ORDS) instances

+## New Product Features in V1.2.0
+The Operator itself, as a product, brings the following new features:
+* Upgraded Kubernetes API version to V4
+* Published on `operatorhub.io`
+* Operator Lifecycle Manager (OLM) support (install from `operatorhub.io`)
+* Validated on Google Kubernetes Engine

-## New Lifecycle Features in V1.2.0 Release (Controllers Enhancements)
+## New Services and Lifecycle Enhancements (Controllers Enhancements) in V1.2.0
 * ORDSSERVICES
   - Install on SIDB and ADB
   - Provision and Delete ORDS instances